stormpath/stormpath.github.io/source/ruby/quickstart/index.markdown

 You can install [Stormpath](https://github.com/stormpath/stormpath-sdk-ruby) using [RubyGems](https://rubygems.org/):

-    $ gem install stormpath-sdk --pre
+    $ gem install stormpath-sdk

 {% docs note %}
 The Stormpath SDK for Ruby is in beta and requires the use of the gem  `--pre` flag.
 {% enddocs %}

 ***